henry232323/RPGBot/tutorial.md

 Here in this compendium, I'll be going over some of the house specials RPGBot has to offer.
 If you would like a look at the full menu, just enter rp!help and a list of all the base commands [cmds] will be sent right to your DM.
 Now, take any of those and put it after the help cmd rp!help <cmd> and you will get a more detailed list of the sub cmds for that particular one.
 If you then take one of those cmds and add it to the format rp!help <cmd> <subcmd> you'll get a list of all the ingredients that make up that specific action.

 ## Some things to note:
+  - For a full index of the Bot's commands, use `rp!help` or read through the [command list](https://github.com/henry232323/RPGBot/blob/master/README.md)
   - Some commands require a special rank, you will see an error that mentions the `Bot Mod` or `Bot Admin` roles.
 If a command does not work with `Bot Mod`, it likely requires `Bot Admin`, these two roles are not the same.
 To use these commands, create a role with one of the two names (case sensitive) and give it to the user you want to have those permissions.
   - Command examples using [r|p] separate alternative usable cmds; only one is used NOT both/all.
   - Command examples using <rp> mean for the word(s) within to be substituted with the appropitate entry.